lasigeBioTM/PGR/README.md

 # PGR: A Silver Standard Corpus of Human Phenotype-Gene Relations

 The PGR corpus is a silver standard corpus of human phenotype and gene annotations and their relations.
-This corpus is available in the **corpora/original_corpus/** directory.
+This corpus is available in the **corpora/original_corpus/** directory (in *.tsv* and *.xml* formats).
 If you intend to create a new corpus you can follow the bellow guidelines.

 ## Dependencies